josechannels/Pewlett-Hackard-Analysis/README.md

 	- Technique leader
 	- Assistant Engineer
 	- Manager
--"Senior Engineer" and "Senior Staff" retirement eligible employees comprise over 63% of all employees eligible for retirement.
+- "Senior Engineer" and "Senior Staff" retirement eligible employees comprise over 63% of all employees eligible for retirement.
--There a total of 1550 employees that can serve as mentors to train employees to fill the expected vacancies.
+- There a total of 1550 employees that can serve as mentors to train employees to fill the expected vacancies.

 ## Summary